Kingdom of Bosnia: Economy

 Important mining towns like Fojnica, Kreševo, Olovo, Srebrenica, Dusina, Kamenica, and Deževice began to be mentioned in contemporary sources during Tvrtko I's reign.
 Srebrenica was a very lucrative possession with its silver mines.
 Caravan trade was frequent between the Republic of Ragusa and Bosnia, and Ragusan merchants had trading colonies in Podvisoki, Fojnica, Srebrenica, Kreševo and others.
 Economic activity allowed for the creation of new župas like Nenavište in Posavina and Trebotić in Podrinje.
 Via Narenta and Via Drine were economically crucial as they provided access to Drijeva and Dubrovnik, which in turn provided access to the Adriatic Sea.
 In 1382 Tvrtko built a new fortress in the Bay of Kotor on the Adriatic coast to form the basis of a new salt trading centre.
 Initially named after Saint Stephen, the city came to be known as Novi (meaning "new").

 Mining was a major industry in Bosnia.
 Saxons provided engineering expertise, and the mines were often run by Ragusans.
 Notable among these Saxon engineers was Hans Sasinović, who together with his brother got the rights for silver mines in Ostružnica and Fojnica.
 Most of the silver mines laid in the king's lands, except from Srebrenica, and there was a demand for Bosnian silver products in the cities on the Adriatic.
 Germans working in Bosnia produced firearms and cannons, making it one of the first inland Balkan countries to do so.

 Vlachs in medieval Bosnia carried much of the traffic between inland and coastal cities.
 With their caravans, led by kramar, mostly composed of 10 to 100 horses, they conducted much of the trade between inland and coastal cities.
 A particularly large caravan trade happened on 9 August 1428 between Podvisoki and Ragusa, when Vlachs committed to Ragusan lord Tomo Bunić that they would deliver 1500 modius of salt on 600 horses.
 At the end of the 14th century, merchants from Podvisoki took part in the slave trade.
 For example, on November 1389 Bogovac Vukojević sold the small boy Milko for 4 ducats.

 In the twilight years of the Kingdom of Bosnia, Thomas engaged in vigorous commerce and made business deals with Dalmatian traders.
 He relied heavily on his silver mining, but profited most from his salt trade monopolies.
 Sultan Mehmed started exerting even greater pressure on Bosnia.
-In addition to financial extortion, Bosnia under Thomas was now forbidden to export silver, which Mehmed claimed for himself, crippling of the Bosnian economy.
+In addition to financial extortion, Bosnia under Thomas was now forbidden to export silver, which Mehmed claimed for himself, crippling the Bosnian economy.
 Thomas's successor Stephen Tomašević tried to improve the situation, and the economy became stronger than ever during his reign, collecting more profit from the flourishing metalworking trade.

 The most important customs posts were in Drijeva, Vrabač, Deževice, Podvisoki, Trebinje, Foča, Goražde, Borač, Višegrad, Olovo, and Srebrenica.
 Customs collection was overseen by protovestiarios, who were often Ragusan citizens.